dustinpfister/blog_posts/_posts/linux-unar.md

 ## Conclusion

 What is great about unar is that it is pretty brainless to use once installed, so far it does that what I need it to do.
 So then there might only be so much to write about with this one.
 I looks like there are a whole lot of other formats that unar will work great for when it comes to extracting at least with with other formats such as 7zip and so forth.

-However there might be more to write about when it comes to making a compressed file rather than extracting one in the rar format.
+There might be more to write about when it comes to making a compressed file rather than extracting one in the rar format.
+With that said there might be some addtional options to look for.
+There is the general [tar command](/2021/11/26/linux-tar) to look into when it comes to making these kinds of files in other fomats.